-No Scottish Pollutant Release Inventory (SPRI) sites (which record air pollutant releases), are located within 10km of the scheme (Scotland's Environment).
+One Scottish Pollutant Release Inventory (SPRI) site (which record air pollutant releases), is located within 10km of the scheme (Scotland's Environment).
+It lies 5.9km southeast of the proposed works and is classified as 'chemical industry'.

 Baseline air quality is likely influenced by traffic along the trunk road and day-to-day agricultural activities.
-A railway line lies parallel to the A82 60m west of the scheme extent and as such, train movements on the railway line will also have an impact on the local air quality.

-The A82, within the scheme extents is a single carriageway with the national speed limit applying.
-The Annual Average Daily Traffic (AADT) flow was recorded as 6,743 motor vehicles in 2023, of which 7.3% was heavy goods vehicles (ID: 20768) (Road Traffic Statistics).
+The A835, within the scheme extents is a single carriageway with the national speed limit applying.
+The Annual Average Daily Traffic (AADT) flow was recorded as 10,629 motor vehicles in 2023, of which 3% was heavy goods vehicles (ID: 80336) (Road Traffic Statistics).